Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 as Python puts a tremendous load on the file system.
 More about that later in this course.

 Some users also report some success in running [Julia](https://julialang.org/).
 We don't have full support though and have to depend on binaries as provided by [julialang.org](https://julialang.org/downloads/).
-The AMD GPUs are not yet fully supported by Julia.

 It is important to realise that there is no CUDA on AMD GPUs and there will never be as this is a proprietary technology that other vendors cannot implement.
-LUMI will in the future have some nodes with NVIDIA GPUs but these nodes are meant for visualisation and not for compute.
+The visualisation nodes in LUMI have NVIDIA rendering GPUs but these nodes are meant for visualisation and not for compute.

 ##  The development environment on LUMI